Blog

 Among some of the most commonly used tools exploited for nefarious purposes are Powershell, Windows Management Interface (WMI), and PsExec.
 These tools are regularly used by network administrators as part of their daily routines, and traditional security tools reliant on static rules and signatures often have a hard time distinguishing between legitimate and malicious use.

-Hallmarks of a Living off the Land attack
+Living off the Land attack techniques

 Before a threat actor turns your infrastructure against you in a Living off the Land attack, they must be able to execute commands on a targeted system.
 Therefore, Living off the Land attacks are a post-infection framework for network reconnaissance, lateral movement, and persistence.